 Bellefaire JCB’s Adolescent Group TBS (Day Treatment) program is offered to youth 13-18 who meet defined clinical criteria and demonstrate at least minimal ability to participate in group treatment.
 Funded by Medicaid (including Buckeye Community Health Plan, CareSource, Molina Healthcare of Ohio, Paramount Advantage and United Healthcare Community Plan of Ohio), groups are facilitated by experienced mental health clinicians.
 Clinical issues addressed in the group setting may include:

-Bellefaire JCB’s After School Program is intensive group counseling offered to children ages 6 to 13 and facilitated by licensed mental health clinicians who have training and experience in child and family counseling.
-Children who are referred to the program must meet defined clinical criteria and must demonstrate at least minimal ability to participate in group treatment.
+Bellefaire's Child and Adolescent Group Services (CAGS) program provides intensive group counseling for children ages 6 to 16 and is facilitated by licensed mental health clinicians with expertise in child and family counseling.
+Children referred to the program must meet defined clinical criteria and must demonstrate at least minimal ability to participate in group treatment.
 Clinical issues addressed include, but are not limited to:

 • Coping Skills Development

 • Anger Management